wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 This example shows how to use PromQL, when:

 * An administrator has enabled PromQL support.
-* The default query language is set to be Wavefront query language.
+* The default query language is set to be WQL.
-* The translation to Wavefront query language is enabled.
+* The translation to WQL is enabled.

 ![Query settings when PromQL is enabled, WQL is the default language and translation to WQL is also available.](images/promql_query_settings.png)

-If your preferred default language is PromQL, and you have selected to not see the translation to Wavefront query language, the button for converting to Wavefront query language is not available.
+If your preferred default language is PromQL, and you have selected to not see the translation to WQL, the button for converting to WQL is not available.

 <table style="width: 100%;">
 <tbody>